nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 The property's price must be within the buyer's price range and the buyer should desire at least one of the property's characteristics.

 <div markdown="span" class="alert alert-primary">:exclamation: **Note:**
-Any buyers with price range more than the property's price will be ignored since the match command looks for the most suitable buyers for the property, instead of all buyers that can afford the property.
+Any buyers with price range higher than the property's price will be ignored since the match command looks for the most suitable buyers for the property, instead of all buyers that can afford the property.
 </div>

 Syntax: `matchprop INDEX [-strict]`